NapoleonWils0n/kodi-playercorefactory/windows/README.md

 To play content from various media streaming sites, place youtube-dl.exe in the same directory as mpv.

+### mpv config file

+This is a fix for black screen when trying to play videos with mpv

+open the mpv config folder by typing in the following into Search Windows dialog box

+%APPDATA%\mpv

+create a text file called mpv.conf and add the following code

+vo=direct3d

+move the mpv.conf text file into the %APPDATA%\mpv folder

 ### add mpv to your windows system path

 ;C:\Program Files (x86)\mpv\